 What is wind chill?

-You've felt the effects of wind chill if you've ever been outside on a day that is supposedly 12 degrees centigrade, yet it feels like it could be 2 degrees.
+If you've ever been outside on a day that is supposedly 50°F, yet it feels like it could be 35°F, you've felt the effects of wind chill.
 It's caused by the movement of air across your skin leeching heat away from your body quicker than normal.
 This is not always a bad effect; this is the principle that we use to cool ourselves down in the summer using fans.

 A surface loses heat via three primary mechanisms:

 - Conduction: The transfer of energy within a body.